-The Bill & Melinda Gates Foundation launched the “Reinvent the Toilet Challenge” in 2011 to create innovative solutions for the more than 4.5 billion people who do not have safely managed sanitation options.
-The solutions would need to operate without piped-in water, sewer connections or outside electricity, and would need to transform liquid and solid waste into disinfected water and burnable fuel.
-The systems also needed to be affordable – operating on less than US $.05 per person per day - and designed so that people would actually want to use them.
+The Bill & Melinda Gates Foundation launched the “Reinvent the Toilet Challenge” in 2011 to create innovative solutions for the more than 4.2 billion people who do not have safely managed sanitation options.
+The challenge called for solutions that could operate "off the grid" without connections to water, sewer or electricity, and that could transform liquid and solid waste into valuable resources such as disinfected water and energy.
+The systems would also need to be affordable, operating on less than $.05 per person per day, and designed so that people would actually want to use them.

 Our team of engineers and researchers under the direction of Dr. Brian Stoner accepted the challenge.
 After several years of design, engineering, extensive laboratory testing, and valuable feedback from thousands of households to better understand cultural norms and preferences, the first prototype sanitation systems were tested in Ahmedabad, India, in 2016.
 One of the most important learnings from this first field deployment was that high water quality—not just safety—was absolutely critical to user adoption of these new technologies.
 This led to a redesigned system that was subsequently field-tested in Durban, South Africa, and Coimbatore, India.

 Technologies evolving out of WaSH-AID's research and engineering include the Reclaimer, a compact, scalable, onsite treatment system designed to rapidly treat wastewater to ISO 30500 liquid discharge standards, and ODY, a fully automated menstrual hygiene product disposal unit designed to provide solutions for women and girls who menstruate and decrease environmental waste.
 Both technologies were presented at the 2018 Reinvented Toilet Expo in Beijing.